JohnBerg60/Arduino-VSCode/README.md

 Goal is to build Arduino STM32 projects, without the Arduino IDE beeing installed.

 ## Workflow
-Setup a project by cloning this skelleton project.
+Setup a project by cloning this skeleton project.
 This sets up a fully configured VSCode project.
 Edit the Blink.cpp in the sources folder to your needs.
 You can add any numbers of sources files.

 Hit F5, the source should be compiled (first time, the Arduino core is also compiled), the compiled firmware is uploaded to the device.